INDUSTRIAL GENERAL PERMIT

 - Employ tried and true methods to meet the typical Waste Discharge Requirements from the 2014 Statewide Industrial General Permit.

-Coalescing separators can be used as part of a treatment train on an industrial site to target fine solids separation and capture oil and grease.
+Coalescing plate separators can be used as part of a treatment train on an industrial site to target fine solids separation and capture oil and grease.
 Our coalescing interceptors are designed for the long term ease of maintenance and cost considerations of owner operators.

 Engineered bio-soil media is used to remove total suspended solids, metals, nutrients, oil, and grease from stormwater runoff and meet water quality standards.
 Our specially designed and tested media mix treats higher flows than conventional biofiltration units, allowing for a smaller footprint size and lower overall costs.
 For industrial applications the biofiltration media is deployed in an underground vault or media can be added to exiting infrastructure to remove target pollutants.
 The system can be configured with an open bottom to allow infiltration and promote groundwater recharge.
 Units can be supplied for inline, open grate, or curb inlet applications.